Bakari Grant

-Bakari Grant (born June 24, 1987) is a retired Canadian football wide receiver.
+Bakari Grant (born June 24, 1987) is an American former professional football wide receiver who played in the Canadian Football League (CFL) with the Hamilton Tiger-Cats, Calgary Stampeders, and Saskatchewan Roughriders.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2010.
 Grant played college football at UC Davis.
-He has also been a member of the Hamilton Tiger-Cats and Saskatchewan Roughriders.

 Professional career

 San Francisco 49ers

-After going undrafted in the 2010 NFL Draft, Grant signed with the San Francisco 49ers of the National Football League.
+After going undrafted in the 2010 NFL draft, Grant signed with the San Francisco 49ers of the National Football League.
 He was released without ever appearing in any games for the 49ers.

 Hamilton Tiger-Cats

 On May 30, 2011, Grant signed a contract with the Hamilton Tiger-Cats of the Canadian Football League.
 In his first season in the CFL Grant played in 13 of the 18 regular season games; accumulating 507 yards on 42 receptions with two touchdowns.
 His second season in the CFL was very similar to his first; he finished the year with 476 yards on 38 receptions and five touchdowns in 12 games played.

 The 2013 season was a breakout year for Grant as he was named to his first CFL All-Star team.
 He played in 17 regular season games, and all three playoff games.
 During the season, he had career highs in receptions (69) and yards (947).
 In the 2013 playoffs, he averaged 3.4 catches and 64 yards per game.
 Grant and the Tiger-Cats were defeated by the Roughriders in the 101st Grey Cup.
 He played the entire regular season in 2014, however his overall production decreased.
 He finished the season with just 58 catches for 605 yards (average of only 3.2 catches for 33.6 yards per game).
 In the two playoff games, Grant totaled three catches for 50 yards.
 The Ti-Cats once again were defeated in the Grey Cup, this time losing to the Calgary Stampeders.
 He became a free agent on February 10, 2015, and re-signed with the Tiger-Cats on March 23, 2015.
 In his fifth season with the Ti-Cats Grant played in 10 games catching 35 passes for 492 receiving yards, with 4 touchdowns.
 Following the season he was not resigned by the Tiger-Cats and became a free agent on February 9, 2016.